This tutorial demonstrates how to sort by number in Excel and Google Sheets.

 To resolve this problem, click on the warning icon next to the cell, and choose Convert to Number.

 Now, if you sort the data again, the value is sorted with the others.

 Sort by Number in Google Sheets

-If you want to achieve the same thing in Google Sheets, select the range to sort (B2:B9) and in the Menu, go to Data > Sort range by column B, A → Z.
+Let’s use the example data from above to demonstrate sorting in Google Sheets.
+Select the range to sort (B2:B9) and in the Menu, go to Data > Sort range by column B, A → Z.

-The result is the same as in Excel: Column B is sorted from the smallest value to the largest.
+As in Excel, this sorts Column B from the smallest value to the largest.

 Again, as in the sections above, you get numbers in Column B sorted in ascending order.